RedBearAK/toshy/README.md

  1. Sections of the config file are labeled with ASCII art designed to be readable on a "minimap" or "overview" sidebar view found in many text editors and code editors, to make finding certain parts of the config file a little easier.
 There's also a "tag" on each section that can be located easily with a `Find` search in any text editor.

  1. Custom function to make the `Enter` key behave pretty much like it does in the Finder, in most Linux file managers.
-Mainly what this enables is using the `Enter` key to quickly rename files, while still leaving it usable in text fields like `Find` and the location bar.
+Mainly what this enables is using the `Enter` key to quickly rename files/folders, while still leaving it usable in text fields like `Find` and the location bar.
 Not perfect, but works OK in most cases.
 [NOTE: If you've never actually used the keyboard to "open" or "run" files/applications from the Finder, you may not realize that the keyboard shortcut for this is just the same keyboard shortcut for opening (or, "drilling down") into folders.
 It's `Cmd+Down` arrow.
 The `Enter` key has never "opened" things in the Finder in the history of macOS, as far as I know, unlike the way the `Enter` key has always been used in Windows and Linux file managers.]

  1. Evolving fix for the problem of `Cmd+W` unexpectedly failing to close a lot of Linux "child" windows and "dialog" windows (that have no binding to `Ctrl+W` and want either `Escape` or `Alt+F4/Ctrl+Q` to close).
 This can lead to a bad unconscious habit of hitting `Cmd+W` followed immediately by `Cmd+Q` (which becomes a problem when you're actually using macOS).
 The list of windows targeted by this pair of keymaps will grow over time, with input from users encountering the issue.

- 1. Fix for shortcut behavior in file save/open dialogs in apps like Firefox, now that WM_NAME is available.
+ 1. Fix for shortcut behavior in file save/open dialogs in apps like Firefox, now that WM_NAME (window name/title) is available.
 This is an addition to the "Finder Mods" that I contributed to Kinto, which are intended to mimic Finder keyboard behavior in most common Linux file manager apps.

  1. A collection of tab navigation fixes for various apps with a tabbed UI that don't use the mostly standard Ctrl+PgUp/PgDn shortcuts.
 The goal is to allow `Shift+Cmd+Braces` (the left/right square bracket keys) to perform tab navigation in as many Linux applications (with tabbed UIs) as possible, as it does in most Mac applications with a tabbed UI (Finder, web browsers, and so on).
 Let me know if you use a Linux app where `Shift+Cmd+Braces` shortcuts are not working for tab navigation while Toshy is enabled.
 Use `xprop WM_CLASS _NET_WM_NAME` to obtain the window attributes for matching (if you use X11/Xorg).

- 1. Another growing collection of enhancements to various Linux apps to enable shortcuts like Cmd+comma (preferences) and Cmd+I (get info/properties) to work in more apps.
+ 1. Another growing collection of enhancements to various Linux apps to enable shortcuts like `Cmd+comma` (preferences) and `Cmd+I` (get info/properties) to work in more apps.

  1. A function (`matchProps`) that enables very powerful and complex (or simple) matching on multiple properties at the same time.
 Application class, window name/title, device name, NumLock and CapsLock LED state can all be combined in any way, and lists can be made of specific combinations of one or more of those properties to match on.